scala-ide/scalariform/README.rst

 Scalariform
 ===========

 Scalariform is a code formatter for Scala 2.8+.
-It is a library and a stand-alone command line tool, with integrations available for Eclipse, Emacs (via ENSIME), jEdit, Maven, sbt and TextMate.
-Currently, Scalariform supports only a limited set of options, although it is intended to be compatible with the recommendations of the `Scala Style Guide`_ (see below).
-Please let me know what other features people would like.
+It is a library and a stand-alone command line tool, with integrations available for various editors (see below).

+Currently, Scalariform supports only a limited set of options.
+The plan is to add further features as and when people ask for them, so please do raise a ticket if it doesn't format your code the way you'd like it, and I'll see what I can do.

 Scalariform is licenced under `The MIT Licence`_.